-No. At orientation, we’ll review the entire curriculum and you’ll choose what best suits you on your journey.
+No, but most individuals do.
+At orientation, we’ll review the entire curriculum and you’ll choose what best suits you and your loved ones on your journey.
 If there’s a session you feel like you’ve mastered or covered elsewhere, feel free to skip it.
 We want our sessions to be as productive as possible for you.

 Does this program include an assessment?

 Yes, an informal, brief assessment takes place as part of your first counseling session.
 We use it to measure your progress in various ways.